 Battle of Carillon Commemoration

-Stand on the very ground and march out to the "Old French Lines," where American soldiers entrenched themselves during the epic Battle of Carillon on July 8, 1758.
-Join Fort Ticonderoga’s Fife and Drum Corps to lay wreath and remember the day-long battle where the British had suffered casualties of nearly 2,000 men killed and wounded.
-The Battle of Carillon would prove to be France’s greatest victory of the French & Indian War.
-Preserved on the Carillon Battlefield at Fort Ticonderoga, is the largest series of untouched 18th-century earthworks surviving in North America.
-Legendary within the British & American army, personally remembered by many senior officers in both, this battle filled Ticonderoga with far more meaning than merely its strategic location.
+March to the "Old French Lines," where French Soldiers entrenched themselves during the epic Battle of Carillon on July 8, 1758.
+Join Fort Ticonderoga’s Fife and Drum Corps to lay wreaths and remember the day-long battle that cost the British & French Armies over 2500 casualties.
+The Battle of Carillon would prove to be France’s greatest victory of the French & Indian War, one which sealed Ticonderoga’s legacy around the Atlantic world.
+The Carillon Battlefield at Fort Ticonderoga preserves the largest series of untouched 18th-century earthworks surviving in North America.

 11:30 AM Battle of Carillon Commemoration (Beginning at the American Flag)

 March behind the Fifes and Drums of Fort Ticonderoga up to the Carillon battlefield to lay a wreath in remembrance of this immense battle.

 12:00 PM Carillon Battlefield Tour (Begins at the Black Watch Cairn)